A Brief History

 Posters were put up asking for unwanted bikes and within a few days, they started coming in, filling up our bedrooms and garden spaces; we had no idea that unwanted/unused bicycles were such a huge resource!
 We quickly outgrew our simple workshop in an old horse stable on the outskirts of Bristol and our back garden (pictured below) and so moved into our current workshop space in Hamilton House in Stokes Croft in April 2009.

-The project has evolved massively in the time since and at the start of 2011, we expanded our workshop space, registered ourselves as a Community Interest Company (see How we Roll for more information) and expanded the trading arm of the project in order to become a self-sustainable social enterprise.
+The project has evolved massively in the time since and at the start of 2011, we expanded our workshop space, registered ourselves as a Community Interest Company and expanded the trading arm.

 We now work with an ever-growing cross-section of underprivileged and marginalised groups in Bristol, including those within the mental health sector, the homeless, recovering substance-abusers, and detached youth groups, and take referrals from over 50 organisations in and around Bristol.
 The project is also open to the general public, through volunteering, our weekly bike kitchen, women’s night and maintenance courses.

 A huge thank you to everyone that has supported the project this far and continues to do so!